 What is a dividend?

 The leftover profit itself is not called a dividend – rather, the term ‘dividend’ refers to the actual payment of the leftover profit from the company to a shareholder.
-Consider the word ‘salary’, which more people are familiar with.
-It is the same sort of idea in that the money going to an employee is remunerated as a salary payment.

 So what is the difference between a salary payment and a dividend payment?